 Visiting the Henry Moore Studios and Gardens in Hertfordshire

-Opening hours: Wednesday to Sunday 11am-5pm, open from Good Friday in spring until around the end of October in autumn, closed in winter.
+Opening hours: Wednesday to Sunday 11am-5pm, open from Good Friday in spring until around the end of October in autumn.
+The Henry Moore sculpture park is closed in winter.

 Cost: £14 per adult and £7 for under 18s, family tickets are £35.
 Alternatively, you can buy Family Membership for £70 which is valid for a year.

-Transport: the nearest train station is Bishops Stortford (15 minutes by taxi), which is about 40 minutes from London Liverpool Street.
+Transport: the nearest train station to the Henry Moore Studios and Gardens is Bishops Stortford (15 minutes by taxi), which is about 40 minutes from London Liverpool Street.

 Eating: there’s a good cafe and a picnic area.